Neuromorphic Intelligence: Discussion

 \section{Discussion}

-In this paper we have shown how neuromorphic agents, interpreted as a system of differential equations, implementable in hardware, can be effectively learnt, either through a process of experience-dependent learning at an ontogenetic timescale or by evolving the equations as symbolic expressions using differential genetic programming at a phylogenetic timescale.
-That is, we argue that \emph{dynamical systems are all you need}~\cite{Vaswani2017Attention,Ramsauer2021Hopfield,Feng2024Were} to develop more efficient and effective AI systems.
+In this paper we have seen how neuromorphic agents, interpreted as a system of differential equations, implementable in hardware, can be effectively learnt, either through a process of experience-dependent learning at an ontogenetic timescale or by evolving the equations as symbolic expressions using differential genetic programming at a phylogenetic timescale.
+This suggests that \emph{dynamical systems are all you need}~\cite{Vaswani2017Attention,Ramsauer2021Hopfield,Feng2024Were} to develop more efficient and effective neuromorphic AI systems.
 A key assumption here is that intelligent adaptive behavior must be an emergent phenomenon which arises exclusively from following the physical equations of motion that describe the neuromorphic agent.
 In the following, we discuss this approach in more detail and point out directions for future research.

 We specifically considered Ornstein-Uhlenbeck adaptation as a mechanism for learning that is driven by the intrinsic noise inherent to analog systems.
 This nicely complements recent work, which showed that the self-organizing behavior of neuromorphic nanowire networks can be represented as an OU process~\cite{Milano2025Selforganizing}.
 While OUA provides a proof of principle of noise-based learning, several limitations and open questions remain.
 OUA assumes that the reward prediction error $\delta$ -- as the difference between the current reward and the average reward -- is a suitable signal for credit assignment.
 Whereas this was shown to be effective in low-dimensional linear systems such as the stochastic double integrator, alternative formulations of noise-based learning are likely required when dealing with large-scale nonlinear control problems.
 Note further that OUA -- which can be seen as a continuous-time local formulation of weight perturbation~\cite{Jabri1991Weight,Cauwenberghs1992Fast,Werfel2005Learning} -- is but one proposed mechanism for the development of physical learning machines.
 For example, equilibruim propagation is an alternative approach, which proceeds by comparing the steady state of a system run in a free phase and weakly clamped phase and using this as a learning signal~\cite{Scellier2017Equilibrium,Stern2021Supervised}.